ANTLab-polimi/MQTT-ST/readme.md

 =================

 MQTT-ST is a MQTT broker which is able to create a distribute architecture of brokers, organized thorugh a spanning tree.
-It based on the open source Mosquitto broker implementation.
-Our version mainly adds a feature for interconnecting MQTT brokers automatically in a loop-free topology.
+It is based on the open source Mosquitto broker implementation.
+Our version adds a feature for interconnecting MQTT brokers automatically in a loop-free topology.
 Other Mosquitto features remain inalterated.

 ## Links